p4535992/foundryvtt-arms-reach/README.md

 This is project is born like a upgrade of the project [Arms Reach](https://github.com/psyny/FoundryVTT/tree/master/ArmsReach) ty to [psyny](https://github.com/psyny), in preparation of foundry vtt 0.8.0, but after a while i put some feature here and there and now i got something a little more complex.

+## NOTE: If you are a javascript developer and not a typescript developer, you can just use the javascript files under the dist folder or rename the file from .ts to .js

 ## Known issue/Limitation

 - I know there is some measure distance issue, i'm trying to find a math formula for better manage the use cases
 - Only Grid Square Maps are supported so Gridless and Hex map not work with the same logic (you can make it work by manipulating the module settings in some way) i will try in the future for 0.8.X to integrated this library [lib-find-the-path](https://github.com/dwonderley/lib-find-the-path/) for manage every type of map
+- The module settings "Avoid deselects the controlled token when open/close the door" doesn't work well with the option "Release on left click" of foundry , if you own more than a token you will find yourself to manually reselect the token anyway

 ## Installation